UCL Fantasy Semifinals Leg 2: Rate My Team

 Captains

 For the Villarreal - Liverpool match the logical pick is a Liverpool player.
-So it will be Salah unless I go with option B where it could possibly by Mane.
+So it will be Salah unless I go with option B where it could possibly be Mane.

 If that doesn’t pan out, I expect I’ll roll the armband to KDB again, partly because his ownership is less than Mahrez’s.
 Of course, the red-hot Benzema is an option there too.